mrborges23/micphy2021/session3.md

 ## Setting, running and summarizing the MCMC simulation

 For our MCMC analysis, we need to set up a vector of monitors to record the states of our Markov chain. irst, we will initialize the model monitor using the mnModel function.
 This creates a new monitor variable that will output the states for all model parameters when passed into a MCMC function.
-We will sample every 10th iterate.
+We will sample every 10th iterate and the resulting file can be found in the **output** folder.

 ```
 monitors.append( mnModel(filename="output/great_apes_pomothree.log", printgen=10) )